 Pallet Racking Inspection Documentation

-The backbone of a thorough pallet racking inspection is proper documentation.
+The backbone of a detailed pallet racking review is proper documentation.
 If you see something, say something: mark all of your observations down in a clear and organised manner so they can be turned into actionable tasks.
-In-depth documentation is also the key to effectively tracking how often a racking system is inspected, and keeping a record of your recommendations for future reference.
+In-depth documentation is also the key to effective tracking.
+And how often a racking system is inspected, and keeping a record of your recommendations for future reference.

 In addition to these guidelines, be sure to familiarise yourself with your pallet racking system manufacturer’s manual for any further considerations that are unique to your equipment.

-A routine pallet racking inspection can facilitate a safe working environment, while extending the lifespan of your current racking equipment and minimising future repair costs by catching problems early on.
+A routine pallet racking inspection can facilitate a safe working environment while growing the lifespan of your current racking equipment and minimising future repair costs by catching problems early on.

 The Australian Standard For Steel Racking: AS 4084-2012

-“AS 4084-2012 is the Australian Standard for steel racking, specifically adjustable static pallet racking.
-It covers the minimum requirements for hot-rolled or cold-form steel structural members, installed within a building, outside a building, as well as racking that forms part of the frame of the building.” – Globalind.
+“AS 4084-2012 is the Australian Standard for steel racking, specifically flexible static pallet racking.
+It covers the minimum requirements for hot-rolled or cold-form steel structural members.
+It should be installed within a building, outside a building, as well as racking that forms part of the frame of the building.” – Globalind.